AlexSoftExp2020/SPM-DEMO/SPM-DEMO/OnboardingKit/README.md

-# FavOnboardingKit
+# OnboardingKit

-FavOnboardingKit provides an onboarding flow that is simple and easy to implement.
+OnboardingKit provides an onboarding flow that is simple and easy to implement.

 ## Contents